lucaspk/todo-list-server/README.md

 Things you may want to cover:

+## To run:
+- Go to bin dir
+- Type: `ruby rails server`
+- Access `localhost:3000` to see the server running
+- To see the saved tasks access: http://localhost:3000/tasks

+## To clean the db:
+- First, top the execution
+- Type: `rake db:schema:load`
+- After that and before running the client-side, type `rake db:seed` and then `rails server`

-* Ruby version
+## Ruby version

-* System dependencies
+## System dependencies

-* Configuration
+## Configuration

-* Database creation
+## Database creation

-* Database initialization
+## Database initialization

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+## Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+## Deployment instructions

-* ...